 Items encourage the development of important sensory motor skills and are calming/ therapeutic

 Whether your child is on the autism spectrum, has sensory processing difficulties, or is just a normal child with normal sensory needs, this box addresses that!
 You get 5-8 sensory toys which make it perfect for incentives, to split between siblings, as gifts – or even just to keep your child interested!

-If you’re looking for something for the littlest family members, you’ll love Cricket Crate from the KiwiCo family!
-It has a board book, a toy, and a parenting magazine for mom.
+If you’re looking for something for the littlest family members, you’ll love Panda Crate from the KiwiCo family!
+It has developmentally appropriate items, including some exclusives!.
 As a bonus, you get access to an online library of resources and printables.
 It’s a perfect way to start stocking the play room, and is designed for babies ages 0-2 years old.